ralismark/ralismark.github.io/_posts/2020-08-29-how-i-use-vim-1.md

 # Conclusion

 This is the more "core" part of my Vim usage.
-I plan on going into my many plugins in part 2 (whenever I get around to it).
+I plan on going into my many plugins in part 2.